SalesforceSFDC/ZlatniCovjek/Managing Navigation.md

 * The Visualforce page, using JavaScript response handlers, receives the results of the action, and when successful, responds by redirecting the user to a new page that shows the results of their action.

-* sforce.one - utility Javascript object
+* sforce.one - utility Javascript object.
+This object provides a number of functions that trigger navigation events when they run.
+To use these functions, you can call them directly from your page’s JavaScript code, or you can attach calls as click handlers to elements on the page.